Kerry v. Din: Reaction to the Court's decision

 In the weeks following the Court's decision, some analysts criticized the Court's ruling for focusing too much attention on "social norms" and not enough attention on the realities of the immigrant experience.
 The Los Angeles Times' editorial board criticized the Court for allowing consular officials to deny a visa "simply by asserting a vague connection to terrorism."
 Others noted that the lack of a majority opinion meant that the case would likely have little precedential value in the future.
 Because Justice Kennedy was the only Justice to not author a majority opinion from the February sitting, some commentators believed that he was initially assigned the role of writing an opinion for the majority of the Court, but three justices defected sometime after the assignment was made.
 In June 2015, Nina Totenberg reported that Din was in the process of submitting further character evidence about her husband to the State Department so that officials can re-evaluate Berashk's visa application.

 Speculation about Obergefell v.
 Hodges

 In light of the case's extensive discussion about fundamental rights associated with marriage, analysts suggested the Justices' views in Kerry v.
 Din would foreshadow the outcome of Court's upcoming decision in Obergefell v.
 Hodges.
 Some commentators even described the opinion as a "proxy war" for the debate in Obergefell.
 Other commentators opined that Justice Kennedy's narrow concurrence in Kerry v.
 Din was evidence he would ultimately write the majority opinion in Obergefell.
 When the Court ultimately released its decision in Obergefell, Justice Kennedy was the author of the majority's opinion, while Chief Justice Roberts, Justice Alito, Justice Scalia, and Justice Thomas all wrote dissenting opinions.

+Subsequent developments

+In Department of State v.
+Muñoz (2024), the Supreme Court considered the same legal question again – this time with a majority adopting the rationale of the plurality opinion in Kerry v.
+Din.
+In an opinion by Justice Amy Coney Barrett, the Court held that a "citizen does not have a fundamental liberty interest in her noncitizen spouse being admitted to the country."